byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 I'll try to explain this from the top-down.

-Every workflow file should have a name, that will be shown when the workflow file is run in the Actions tab of the repository.
-I've named this workflow as the "Trigger PR
+Every workflow file should have a name.
+This name will be shown when the workflow file is run in the "Actions" tab of the repository.
+I've named this workflow "Trigger PR
-Test Runs" workflow.
+Test Runs".
 The syntax for naming is as follows:

 `name: <name of workflow>`

 Next, the `on:` defines when a workflow will run.
-See https://docs.github.com/en/actions/reference/events-that-trigger-workflows for information on the specific formatting of this part of the yml file.
-Basically, you can add as many triggers as you want, and triggers can have specific settings (which are denoted by the "-" preceeding them).
-So, in this workflow file, I have two triggers: workflow_dispatch and schedule. workflow_dispatch means that I can manually trigger it whenever I want in the Actions tab, which is useful for debugging. schedule means that the workflow will automatically trigger according to a defined timetable.
+See [GitHub Docs - Events that trigger workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for information on the specific formatting of this part of the yml file.
+Basically, you can add as many triggers as you want, and triggers can have specific settings (which are denoted by the "-" and listed after the specific setting).
+So, in this workflow file, I have two triggers: workflow_dispatch and schedule. workflow_dispatch means that I can manually trigger it at any time, which is useful for debugging. schedule means that the workflow will automatically trigger according to a defined timetable.
 The line after "schedule:" that says

-`cron: '0/5 * * * *`
+`- cron: '0/5 * * * *`

 defines the specific timetable that the workflow will run at.
-See https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events for information on the syntax of the "cron" setting.
-This cron means that the workflow should run every 5 minutes (however, with GitHub's delay, this ends up being around 20 minutes on average).
+See [GitHub Docs - Events that trigger workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for information on the syntax of the "cron" setting.
+This cron tells GitHub that the workflow should run every 5 minutes (however, with GitHub's delay, this ends up being around 20 minutes on average).

 Next, are the jobs, or tasks that the workflow will run.